Home » Best Day Trips from Miami: 6 Awesome Excursions from Miami

 All tour companies are different, but the one I’ve linked below offers an inclusive option of either a glass-bottom boat tour, or dolphin-watching and snorkelling trip!

-- One additional tour in Key West is included (glass-bottom boat tour, or dolphin-watching)
+• A guided tour in Key West is included

 Book your day trip from Miami to Key West here!